roycocup/mdpp/README.md

 ### Overview

-This program is a compiler for a markdown++ language.
+This program is a compiler for Markdown language.

+Currently only supporting HTML target.
+The roadmap includes RTF and Tex

 ### Usage:

-Java jtex nameOfFile.md NameOfOutputFile.txt
+Java mdpp nameOfFile.md NameOfOutputFile.html

 ### Requirements